zulip/zulip/docs/development/setup-advanced.md

-`scripts/lib/setup-apt-repo` if you'd like to do it yourself and submit a pull request, or you can ask for help in [#development help](https://chat.zulip.org/#narrow/stream/49-development-help) on chat.zulip.org, and a core team member can help guide you through adding support for the platform.
+`scripts/lib/setup-apt-repo` if you'd like to do it yourself and submit a pull request, or you can ask for help in [#development help](https://chat.zulip.org/#narrow/stream/49-development-help) on [The Zulip developer community](https://zulip.com/developer-community/), and a core team member can help guide you through adding support for the platform.

 ## Installing on Cloud9